 Christine Brown, a loans officer at the Wiltshirepacific bank, is up for a promotion.
 An elderly Gypsy woman Sylvia Ganush comes in asking for an extension on her mortgage.
 In attempting to show that she is more assertive, Christine declines Mrs Ganush, even though she could have given her an extension.
 However, this means that Mrs Ganush will be thrown out of her home.
 The old woman erupts in anger and has to be dragged away by security.
 Later that night, she returns and attacks Christine in the carpark.
 During the attack, she tears off one of Christine’s buttons and curses it.
 Soon Christine is spooked by various happenings and apparent accidents.
 A fortune-teller tells Christine that a curse has been placed on her, meaning that within three days a Lamia will come to drag her down to Hell.
 Christine tries to make things up to Mrs Ganush, only to find that she has died.
 She then seeks to do everything she can to find a way to stop the Lamia before she becomes its victim.

 Sam Raimi is a genre name with a strong, at one point even cult, presence.
 Raimi first appeared with The Evil Dead (1981), a fierce no-budget splatter comedy that had a huge influence on the 80s horror film.
 Raimi went onto the bizarrely cartoonish but unsuccessful Crimewave (1985) and then the hysterically funny The Evil Dead II (1987), followed by the superhero film Darkman (1990) and a further, lesser Evil Dead sequel Army of Darkness (1992) by which time the fierceness of the original had toppled over into slapstick comedy routines.
 Raimi then appeared to abandon his cult genre niche and turned to making mainstream films, ones filled with often surprisingly traditional values, with the likes of The Quick and the Dead (1995), A Simple Plan (1998), For the Love of the Game (1999) and The Gift (2000).
 In the 00s, Sam Raimi has been almost exclusively associated with Marvel’s Spider-Man franchise, having made three films in a row – Spider-Man (2002), Spider-Man 2 (2004) and Spider-Man 3 (2007).
-Elsewhere, Raimi has been involved with two companies that have maintained high genre profiles with Renaissance Pictures who made Timecop (1994) and tv series such as Hercules: The Legendary Journeys (1994-9), Xena: Warrior Princess (1995-2001), Jack of All Trades (2000-1) and Cleopatra 2525 (2000-1), and the theatrical horror-producing company Ghost House Pictures (under which label Drag Me to Hell is made) who in recent years have put out The Grudge (2004), Boogeyman (2005), The Messengers (2007), Rise (2007), 30 Days of Night (2007), The Possession (2012), Don’t Breathe (2016) and the remakes of Evil Dead (2013) and Poltergeist (2015), as well as the tv series Legend of the Seeker (2008-10) and 13: Fear is Real (2009).
+Elsewhere, Raimi has been involved with two companies that have maintained high genre profiles with Renaissance Pictures who made Timecop (1994) and tv series such as Hercules: The Legendary Journeys (1994-9), Xena: Warrior Princess (1995-2001), Jack of All Trades (2000-1) and Cleopatra 2525 (2000-1), and the theatrical horror-producing company Ghost House Pictures (under which label Drag Me to Hell is made) who in recent years have put out The Grudge (2004), Boogeyman (2005), The Messengers (2007), Rise (2007), 30 Days of Night (2007), The Possession (2012), Don’t Breathe (2016), The Unholy (2021) and the remakes of Evil Dead (2013) and Poltergeist (2015), as well as the tv series Legend of the Seeker (2008-10) and 13: Fear is Real (2009).

 I made the comment at the time of writing up Spider-Man that with the increasingly respectable and winsome turn that his films of the 1990s had taken, it was well time that Sam Raimi went back to the days of the Evil Dead films to rediscover something again.
 Drag Me to Hell has the feel of Raimi trying to return his roots to make a fast and go-for-broke horror film.
 The script has the feel of a work that belonged back as a direct-to-video horror film in the mid-80s – you could easily imagine it in the company of films like House (1986), Night of the Demons (1987) or Street Trash (1987) (ironically films that were riding on the inspiration of Raimi’s own The Evil Dead).